TRUSTED BY 3,200 WOMEN • 15+ YEARS COACHING

 1. Hyperextending the Lower Back

-The Problem: Many people arch their back excessively at the top while trying to get the hips higher.
-This hurts the lower back and takes tension off the glutes.
-The Fix: Focus on “tucking your chin.”
-Look forward toward your knees, not up at the ceiling.
-This naturally keeps your ribs down and your spine straight.
+The problem: Many people arch the back hard at the top to chase extra height.
+That hurts the lower back and pulls tension off the glutes.
+The fix: Tuck your chin and look toward your knees, not the ceiling.
+This keeps your ribs down and your spine neutral.
+If lower back tightness keeps creeping in, it is worth checking your posture for anterior pelvic tilt.

 2. Feet Too Far Forward or Backward

-The Problem: If your feet are too far away, you will feel it in your hamstrings.
-If they are too close to your butt, you will feel it in your quads (thighs).
-The Fix: Adjust your feet until you feel the burn primarily in your glutes.
-Remember that your shins should be vertical at the top of the lift.
+The problem: Feet too far away and you feel it in your hamstrings.
+Feet too close and you feel it in your quads (thighs).
+The fix: Adjust until you feel it mainly in your glutes.
+Your shins should be vertical at the top of the lift, and that is your sweet spot.

 3. Lifting Too Heavy Too Soon

-The Problem: Eager to progress, beginners often load up the bar but only move it a few inches.
-The Fix: Range of motion is king.
+The problem: Eager to progress, beginners load the bar but only move it a few inches.
+The fix: Range of motion is king.
 If you can’t lock out your hips at the top, the weight is too heavy.
-Lighten the load and perfect your form first.
+Lighten the load and own the full range first.

-Mastering the barbell hip thrust takes practice.
-As the experts at Bootycenter.com emphasize, it might feel uncomfortable setting up the bench and the bar at first, but the payoff is massive.
-You will notice your clothes fitting better, your lower back feeling stronger, and your other lifts improving.
+Mastering the hip thrust takes practice.
+The bench and bar setup feels clumsy at first, but the payoff is worth it.
+Stick with it and you will notice your clothes fitting better, your lower back feeling stronger, and your other lifts climbing.

 FAQs